Managing clusters

 Verify that the member cluster has joined the fleet successfully:

-Setting a cluster to leave a fleet
+Remove a cluster from a fleet

-# Replace the value of MEMBER-CLUSTER with the name of the member cluster you would like to
+# Replace YOUR-MEMBER-CLUSTER with the name of the

-# remove from a fleet.
+# member cluster you would like to remove from a fleet.

-export MEMBER_CLUSTER=YOUR-MEMBER-CLUSTER
+export MEMBER_CLUSTER_NAME=YOUR-MEMBER-CLUSTER

-kubectl delete membercluster $MEMBER_CLUSTER
+kubectl delete membercluster $MEMBER_CLUSTER_NAME

 It may take a while before the member cluster leaves the fleet successfully.
-Fleet will perform some cleanup; all the resources placed onto the cluster will be removed.
+KubeFleet will perform some cleanup and all resources placed onto the cluster by KubeFleet will be removed.

-# Replace the value of MEMBER_CLUSTER_CONTEXT with the name of the kubeconfig context you use
+# Replace YOUR-MEMBER-CLUSTER-CONTEXT with the name of the

-# for member cluster access.
+# kubeconfig context you use for member cluster access.

 export MEMBER_CLUSTER_CONTEXT=YOUR-MEMBER-CLUSTER-CONTEXT